ouspg/PrivacyAndSocialEngineering/1.Regulation_and_web_privacy/README.md

 [edpb.europa.eu | Guidelines on data subject rights - Right of access](https://edpb.europa.eu/our-work-tools/documents/public-consultations/2022/guidelines-012022-data-subject-rights-right_en)

+There are also new regulations on the way, such as ([European ePrivacy Regulation](https://digital-strategy.ec.europa.eu/en/policies/eprivacy-regulation)), which will further attempt to reinforceg trust and security in the digital world.

 ### Cookie Related

 [Computer Security and the Internet | Web and Browser Security](https://link.springer.com/chapter/10.1007/978-3-030-83411-1_9)

+## Grading

+Points from the exercises count towards better grades than the passable grade 1, which is obtained by doing weekly quizzes.

 Task #|Points|Description|
 -----|:---:|-----------|
 Task 1 | 1 | GDPR Data Request
-Task 2 | 2 | Cookie Raid
+Task 2 | 1 | Cookie Raid
-Task 3 | 3 | Browser Fingerprinting
+Task 3 | 1 | Browser Fingerprinting

-Grade 1 can be acquired by doing the mini-exam for the corresponding week.
+Task 4 | 2 | TikTok Challenge (bonus)

 ## **Task 1:** GDPR Data Request